Four Ways to Help Create an Abundance Mindset

 This is opposed to a scarcity mindset, in which people believe there is only pie from which we share, thus, every piece you get takes away from what I might get.
 It is easy to see how a scarcity mindset could result in jealousy and an inefficient business model.

-Your workplace environment and business operations can be aided tremendously by cultivating an abundance mindset in your business, and here are four ways to help you get there:
+Your workplace environment, business operations, and referral sources may be aided tremendously by cultivating an abundance mindset in your business, and here are four ways to help you get there:

 - Offer Words of Encouragement.
 Let people know how much you appreciate them, and how every individual is important to the team.